Business Administration (BA)

 BA 468, TECHNOLOGY COMMERCIALIZATION, 2-4 Credits

-"Hands on" class in which students will exercise commercialization concepts on recently awarded Oregon State University patents or individual commercialization projects.
-Students will learn a process and tools to assess the business viability of a technical idea, and to develop the best business approach for commercialization.
+Emphasizes "hands on" learning in which students will exercise commercialization concepts on recently awarded Oregon State University patents or individual commercialization projects.
+Covers process and tools to assess the business viability of a technical idea, and to develop the best business approach for commercialization.

 This course is repeatable for 8 credits.